 \section{Dynamics Model}

-This section will be started by a brief reviewing of the Zero Momentum Point~(ZMP) concept which is one of the well-known criteria in developing stable dynamic walking.
-Afterward, the ZMP concept will be used to define the overall dynamics of a biped robot as a state-space system.
+This section will be started by a brief review of the Zero Momentum Point~(ZMP) concept which is one of the well-known criteria in developing stable dynamic walking.
+Afterwards, the ZMP concept will be used to define the overall dynamics of a biped robot as a state-space system.